intuitem/ciso-assistant-community/README.md

 Have a look in the tools directory and its dedicated readme.
 The convert_framework.py script will help you create your library from a simple Excel file.

-You will also find some specific converters in the tools directory (e.g. for CIS Controls).
+You will also find some specific converters in the tools directory (e.g. for CIS or CCM Controls).

 ## Community